qcodingxg/soft_ware-engineering/Software_Group76-Remaining part/FinanceApp/README.md

 ## License

 This project is licensed under the MIT License.

+## Development Team

+Software Engineering Group 76